-The key question you should ask yourself before starting to develop any software product, including an API, is: what problem do we solve?
-It should be asked four times, each time putting emphasis on a different word.
+The key question you should ask yourself before we start developing any software product, including an API, is: what problem do we solve?
+It should be asked four times, each time putting an emphasis on another word.

 - 1. What problem do we solve?
 Could we clearly outline the situation in which our hypothetical API is needed by developers? - 2.
 What problem do we solve?
 Are we sure that the abovementioned situation poses a problem?
 Does someone really want to pay (literally or figuratively) to automate a solution for this problem? - 3.
 What problem do we solve?
 Do we actually possess the expertise to solve the problem? - 4.
 What problem do we solve?
 Is it true that the solution we propose solves the problem indeed?
 Aren't we creating another problem instead?